Allow me to introduce my absolute new favorite cake.

 - Use your mixer (or a whisk) to beat the mixture together.
 Then add 1 cup powdered sugar, mix again, and place in fridge to set for 20 minutes.
 You’ll know it’s ready when you tip it and it’s slow to move.

 - Remove from fridge and beat again.
-If it’s still too thin, add another 1/4 - 1/2 cup powdered sugar and beat until light and fluffy.
-I found that adding 1 3/4 cups total powdered sugar was perfect.
+If it’s still too thin, add another 1/4 – 1/2 cup powdered sugar (amount as original recipe is written // adjust if altering batch size) and beat until light and fluffy.
+I found that adding 1 3/4 cups total powdered sugar (amount as original recipe is written // adjust if altering batch size) was perfect.
 Set aside.

 - Transfer the bottom layer of the cooled cake to a serving plate/dish.
 Spread a semi-generous layer of frosting on the top of the bottom layer and top generously with hazelnuts.
 Press down with hands to settle them into the frosting (see photo).